USEPA/e-manifest/docs/src/Services/Manifest/sign.md

 The Manifest signature service exposes the ability to create electronic signatures through the RCRAInfo APIs.
 The service performs a "quicker sign" signature for the specified handler, by `siteId` and `siteType`, that is party to the manifest(s).
 Quicker signatures are only available for electronic manifests.
-If `siteType` is `"Transporter"`, the transporter order must be specified to indicate which transporter performs the signature.
+If `siteType` is `Transporter`, the transporter order must be specified to indicate which transporter performs the signature.

 ## Parameters